webqit/quantum-js/README.md

       this.href = href;
     }
   }

 }
 ```

-**└ Example 6:** Consider a repeat of the example above; this time showing how we could take advantage of the Observer API's **batching** feature to batch updates and be even more performant.
+**└ Example 6:** Below is a repeat of the example above; this time showing how we could take advantage of the Observer API's **batching** feature to batch updates and be even more performant.

 ```js
 class Url {

   constructor(href) {
     // The raw url
     this.href = href;